 Division of Investment Management

 The Division of Investment Management (Division) works to protect investors, promote informed investment decisions and facilitate appropriate innovation in investment products and services through regulating the asset management industry.
-The Division is responsible for the Commission's regulation of the investment management industry, including investment companies, investment advisers and certain insurance products.
-The Division also administers the Commission's regulation of the activities of certain investment advisers under the Investment Advisers Act.
-The Division's work is generally carried out by the following groups:
+The Division is responsible for the Commission's regulation of investment companies, variable insurance products, and federally registered investment advisers.
+Types of investment companies include mutual funds, closed-end funds, business development companies, unit investment trusts, and exchange-traded funds.

-The Enforcement Liaison Office provides legal guidance and advice to the Division of Enforcement on investigations that involve potential violations of the Investment Company Act and the Investment Advisers Act, or that implicate the Division of Investment Management's policies and programs.
-The office's duties also include advising the Division of Enforcement on applications submitted by barred individuals to re-enter the financial services industry, reviewing requests from defendants or respondents that advise or underwrite specialized investment companies seeking relief from automatic disqualifications that are triggered by enforcement actions, and reviewing new or amended investment adviser registration forms to identify disciplinary events that might warrant enforcement action.
+The CCO also handles tips, complaints, and referrals.
+Within the CCO, the Enforcement Liaison Office (ELO) provides legal guidance and advice to the Division of Enforcement on investigations that involve potential violations of the Investment Company Act and the Investment Advisers Act, or that relate to the Division's policies and programs.
+The ELO also advises the Division of Enforcement on applications submitted by barred individuals to re-enter the financial services industry; reviews requests from defendants or respondents that advise or underwrite specialized investment companies seeking relief from automatic disqualifications that are triggered by enforcement actions; and reviews new or amended investment adviser registration forms to identify disciplinary events that might warrant de-registration or enforcement action.

-The Risk and Examinations Office serves as a resource to the Division and the Commission by providing practical review and analysis of the asset management industry.
-The office pursues its mission by (1) managing, monitoring, and analyzing the industry data the Division receives; (2) providing ongoing financial analysis of the asset management industry, including in particular the risk-taking activities of investment advisers and investment companies; (3) gathering and analyzing through its examination function operational information directly from participants in the asset management industry; and (4) otherwise maintaining industry knowledge and technical expertise to provide other analyses that may support the Division's activities.
+Within the Managing Executive’s Office, the Division’s Risk and Examinations Office (REO) monitors trends in the asset management industry and carries out the Division’s inspection and examination program.
+REO pursues its mission by: (1) managing, monitoring, and analyzing the industry data the Division gathers; (2) providing ongoing financial analysis of the asset management industry; (3) gathering and analyzing operational information directly from participants in the asset management industry, including in particular the risk-taking activities of investment advisers and investment companies; and (4) otherwise maintaining industry knowledge and technical expertise to provide other analyses that may support the Division's activities.